ZekNikZ/git-workshop/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Notice how `git` saw that `hello-world.cpp` has been created and that it is under the "Untracked files" category.
-This means that the file exists but that `git` has not started keeping track of changes to it.
+Notice how Git saw that `hello-world.cpp` has been created and that it is under the "Untracked files" category.
+This means that the file exists but that Git has not started keeping track of changes to it.

 Next, run the command `git add hello-world.cpp`.
 This causes the file to be **staged**.
 Running `git status` again will show this: